Aluminum is a silvery-white lightweight metal that is highly corrosion-resistant.

 - Repair dents and damages on the aluminum before applying the paint.

-- Always sand and prime the aluminum before applying paint.
+- Always sand and prime before applying paint.

 - Seal the surface with a high-quality sealer.